How to Use OpenAI with WordPress (Plugin + Setup Example)

 Before getting started, please make sure you have the following set up:

-3. You must also install the following integrations within WP Webhooks Automator: “Yoast SEO”, “OpenAI”, “WordPress”
+- You must also install the following integrations within WP Webhooks Automator: “Yoast SEO”, “OpenAI”, “WordPress” in the WP Webhooks Pro → Integrations section.

 Once set up, continue to the testing step.
-From there, choose a post based on your liking and update it as you usually update it.
-This will cause a log to be generated, which you can then select within the testing steps using the “Get logs” item from the dropdown:
+There, choose a post based on your liking and update it as you usually update it.
+Click Finish trigger.

+Make sure to click Set conditionals.
 We have now created a workflow that automatically fires when a WordPress post has been updated and the Yoast meta description is set to openai.
+And this way, existing descriptions stay untouched.

 In the second step, we need to set the OpenAI integration along with the “Create completion” action to automatically generate the meta description based on the post’s title.